oplS17projects/Labyrinth/README.md

 # Labyrinth

 ### Statement
-jess likes the graphics and game implementation Describe your project.
-Why is it interesting?
-Why is it interesting to you personally?
-What do you hope to learn?
-This project creates random mazes with at least one guaranteed path that the user can solve by moving through the maze using keyboard inputs (probably arrow keys).
-Potential stretch goals include hiding prizes in the maze and a multiplayer version.
+This project creates random mazes with at least one guaranteed throughpath that the user can solve by moving through the maze using keyboard inputs (probably arrow keys).
+If time allows, stretch goals include hiding prizes in the maze and a multiplayer version.
+Jess is interested in the project because she likes computer graphics and the game logic; Jooseppi is interested in it because he likes designing abstract data structures to solve real-world problems.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.